noahkohrs/PMU-proximity/README.md

 7. The game ends when a symbol reaches the end of the board.

 ## Technical Choices
-- We worked with an MVVM architecture.
+- We worked with an MVVM design pattern for the overall architecture.
-- We used `Android Studio` and `Kotlin` to implement the application.
+- `Android Studio` and `Kotlin` to implement the application.
-- We used `XML` for the visual part of the application.
+- `XML` for the visual part of the application.
-- We used `Google Nearby Connections API` to manage the proximity connections.
+- `Google Nearby Connections API` to manage the proximity connections.

 To see more details about the technical choices, you can check the [Technical Review](docs/TECHNICAL_REVIEW.md).